Find Minimum Depth of Binary Tree

 Time and space complexity analysis

-In the worst case, The total number of queue operations = 2n, because each node gets inserted and deleted only once in BFS traversal.
-Time complexity = O(n), where n is the total number of nodes.
+In the worst case, the total number of queue operations = 2n, because each node gets inserted and deleted only once in BFS traversal.
+So time complexity = O(n), where n is the total number of nodes.
+Space complexity = O(w) because BFS traversal requires queue size proportional to the max-width of the tree (w).

 Critical ideas to think!

-• Why do we need queue data structure in the level order traversal?
-What is the worst and best-case space complexity in the BFS approach?
+• What is the worst-case and best-case space complexity in the BFS approach?

 • Can we solve this problem using all DFS traversals?